Achievable logoAchievable logo

 Bid & ask spreads

 Bid & ask spreads are maintained by market makers in the secondary market.
-The bid and ask represent prices they are willing to trade at.
+The bid and ask are the prices the market maker is willing to trade at.

-The bid is the price the firm is willing to buy a security at.
-The term ‘bid’ comes from the perspective of the market maker.
-The firm is “bidding” on the security in the market in hopes of a customer showing up and selling.
-In addition to the bid price, the market maker also specifies how many shares they’re willing to buy at that price.
-We’ll discuss this later in this section.
+The bid is the price the firm is willing to pay to buy a security.
+The term “bid” is from the market maker’s perspective: the firm is bidding for the security, hoping a customer will sell to it.
+Along with the bid price, the market maker also states how many shares it’s willing to buy at that price.

-The ask, sometimes referred to as the “offer,” represents the price the firm is willing to sell a security at.
-Again, the term ‘ask’ comes from the perspective of the market maker.
-The firm is “asking” a price for the security in the market in hopes of a customer showing up and buying.
-In addition to the ask price, the market maker specifies how many shares they’re willing to sell at that price.
+The ask, sometimes called the “offer,” is the price the firm is willing to accept to sell a security.
+Again, this term is from the market maker’s perspective: the firm is asking a price, hoping a customer will buy from it.
+Along with the ask price, the market maker also states how many shares it’s willing to sell at that price.

 Here’s an example of a bid/ask: